broadinstitute/longbow/docs/commands/correct_umi.md

-                                  results file.  [default: 10] --umi-tag TEXT                  Tag from which to read in UMIs from the input bam file.  [default: JX] --eq-class-tag TEXT             Tag from which to read in read transcript equivalence classes (i.e. transcript IDs)
+                                  results file.  [default: 10] --umi-tag TEXT                  Tag from which to read in UMIs from the input bam file.  [default: JX] --gene-tag TEXT                 Tag from which to read in gene IDs from the input bam file.  [default: XG] --eq-class-tag TEXT             Tag from which to read in read transcript equivalence classes (i.e. transcript IDs)
                                   from the input bam file.  [default: eq]